Inductive Generative Recommendation via Retrieval-based Speculation: Related Work

-\paratitle{Speculative decoding.} Large language models (LLMs) have revolutionized a wide range of real-world applications~\cite{achiam2023gpt,touvron2023llama,jiang2023mistral,zhao2023survey}.
-However, due to their autoregressive nature and large number of model parameters, inference latency remains a significant bottleneck in applying LLMs~\cite{kim2023squeezellm,zhao2023survey,leviathan2023SpecDec}.
-To address the latency issue, speculative decoding has been proposed to accelerate LLM inference~\cite{leviathan2023SpecDec, chen2023accelerating}.
-The idea of speculative decoding builds upon a key observation that complex tasks also contain simpler subtasks that can be effectively handled by smaller and more efficient models.
-Speculative decoding employs a lighter, homologous drafter model (\eg a pre-trained language model with fewer parameters) to efficiently draft segments of future tokens, which are then verified by a stronger target model.
-The acceleration is achieved because forwarding token sequences is much more efficient than autoregressively generating them.
-Subsequent works have mainly focused on developing more efficient drafting strategies~\cite{cai2024medusa, he2023rest, elhoushi2024layer} and improving drafting performance~\cite{xiao2024clover, gloeckle2024better} for higher acceptance rate by the target model.
-In this work, rather than focusing on acceleration, we extend the draft-verify framework of speculative decoding to bring inductive capabilities to generative recommendation models.
+\paratitle{Speculative decoding.} Large language models (LLMs)~\cite{achiam2023gpt,zhao2023survey} have revolutionized a wide range of applications, yet suffer from high inference latency due to autoregressive decoding and large model size.
+Speculative decoding was proposed to accelerate LLM inference by leveraging a lightweight, homologous drafter model to generate future token sequences, which are then verified by a stronger target model, achieving lower latency and lossless performance~\cite{leviathan2023SpecDec, chen2023accelerating}.
+Subsequent efforts have developed efficient drafting strategies~\cite{cai2024medusa, he2023rest, elhoushi2024layer}, improved draft quality to maximize acceptance rate~\cite{xiao2024clover, gloeckle2024better}, and applied the framework to diverse domains~\cite{wang2024speculative, de2025accelerated}.
+Recently, ~\citet{lin2024efficient} extended speculative decoding to accelerate top-K sequence generation in the GR setting.
+In this work, rather than focusing on acceleration, we leverage the draft-verify framework to bring inductive capabilities to generative recommendation models.

-\paratitle{Inductive recommendation.} Inductive recommendation refers to models capable of recommending new items that were not seen during the model's training phase~\cite{wu2021towards,yang2021local,wu2020learning}.
-Existing methods achieve the new item recommendation capability by leveraging side information like tags or descriptions~\cite{pazzani2007content,li2023text}, modality representations~\cite{hou2022towards,hou2023vqrec,yuan2023go,wang2022transrec,sheng2024language}, and behavior patterns~\cite{wu2021towards,wu2020learning}.
-However, in the scope of GR, using side information to develop inductive recommendation models is non-trivial.
-Although we can use side information to tokenize new items into semantic IDs, generative models can hardly generate patterns they have never seen during training.
-Recently, another line of work has emerged that uses large foundation models to directly generate descriptions or images of items of interest~\cite{hou2024llmrank,wang2023generative,ji2024genrec}.
-However, these models suffer from hallucinations (\eg generating non-existent items) and high latency, which are not practical for deployment.